Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 That said, is our air quality currently "good enough"?
 What kind of health issues do these pollutants actually cause to those living in Salt Lake?

-An "expert assessment" performed by a group of researchers at BYU compiled research from 21 experts across medicine, public health, atmospherice science, and economics to understand the costs of air pollution in Utah.
+An "expert assessment" performed by a group of researchers at BYU compiled research from 21 experts across medicine, public health, atmospheric science, and economics to understand the costs of air pollution in Utah.
 Their #1 key finding was:

 *"Air pollution shortens the life of the average Utahn by 2 (1.1 to 3.5) years.
 This loss of life is distributed across most of the population rather than only affecting "sensitive groups."
 For example, 75% of Utahns lose 1 year of life or more because of air pollution and 23% lose 5 years or more.
 These estimates are directly in line with medical studies of the health effects of exposure to air pollution."*